“For man looketh on the outward appearance, but the Lord looketh on the heart.”

 “P-pastor Matthews told me Jesus kept the prostitute from being s-stoned.
 That means he cares for them too, r-right?”

 Frankie saw the pleading in his soft, rheumy eyes, and her heart softened.
 Seth’s face was delicate, almost pretty for a boy.
-“Well, if that is what the pastor told you, then it must be true.
+“Well, if the pastor told you, it must be true.
 I doubt a man of God would lie.”

 “Fr-frankie, I don’t have a good feeling about tomorrow.
-I don’t th-think what we’re doing is r-right.”
+What we’re doing ain’t r-right.”

 “What’s with all this religious talk, Seth?
 Are you turning preacher on me?”
-She punched him in the arm and gave him a wink.
+She elbowed him.

 “H-heaven sounds like a nice place.
 I-I don’t want God or Ma lookin’ down on us angry.”